Sage Privacy Policy

 PERSONAL INFORMATION WE COLLECT

-“Personal Information,” means any information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, to any individual or a household.
+“Personal Information,” means any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, to any individual or a household.
 It does not include anonymous or aggregated data that cannot be associated with an individual or household.

 We may collect, use, store and transfer different kinds of Personal Information about you, which we have grouped together as follows: